grscheller/scheller-linux-archive/grok/grokPython/pythagTriples/README.md

        a^2 + b^2 = c^2  where gcd(a, b, c) = 1
                           and 0 < a < b < c
    ```
-   you only need to check any two of `a, b, c` because you can factor
+   When checking for common factors, we need to check just two
+   of `a, b, c` because by factoring out a common factor of
-   out the common factors of any two to show the the square of the other
+   any two we show the the square of the third, and henced the
-   (and henced the other itself) has the same common factors.
+   third itself, has the same common factor.

-   Geometrically this is the right choice since as right triangles
+   Choosing `gcd(a, b, c)` geometrically this is the right choice
+   since as right triangles
    ```
-       (3, 4, 5)` and `(6, 8, 10)` and `(4, 3, 5)
+       (3, 4, 5) and (6, 8, 10) and (4, 3, 5)
    ```
    are similar and thus the same except for scale or orientation.